CaiB/beatsaber-http-status/protocol.md

 		"songCover": null | String, // Base64 encoded PNG image of the song cover "songHash": String, // Unique beatmap identifier.
 Same for all difficulties.
 Is extracted from the levelId and will return null for OST and WIP songs.
 		"levelId": String, // Raw levelId for a song.
 Same for all difficulties.
+(new)	"levelFileLocation": String, // The location on disk of the beatmap files (new)	"levelStats": Object, // See [Statistics array](#statistics-array).
 		"songBPM": Number, // Song Beats Per Minute "noteJumpSpeed": Number, // Song note jump movement speed, how fast the notes move towards the player.
 		"songTimeOffset": Integer, // Time in millis of where in the song the beatmap starts.
 Adjusted for song speed multiplier.
 		"start": null | Integer, // UNIX timestamp in millis of when the map was started.
 Changes if the game is resumed.
 Might be altered by practice settings.
+(new)	"songPosition": Number, // The current position in the song, in milliseconds
 		"paused": null | Integer, // If game is paused, UNIX timestamp in millis of when the map was paused. null otherwise.
 		"length": Integer, // Length of map in millis.
 Adjusted for song speed multiplier.
 		"difficulty": "Easy" | "Normal" | "Hard" | "Expert" | "ExpertPlus", // Beatmap difficulty